spadma3/duck/catkin_ws/src/00-infrastructure/easy_node/README.md

 specified in the `baseline` version, it is overwritten.
 If a version does not exist, it is simply skipped.

-If a parameter is not specified in any configuration
+If a parameter is not specified in any configuration, an error is raised.

 Using this functionality, it is easy to have team-based customization and user-based customization.

 There are two special configuration names:

-1. The configuration name `defaults` loads the defaults specified by the node.
+1. The configuration name "`defaults`" loads the defaults specified by the node.
    Note that the defaults are ignored otherwise.
-2. The configuration name `vehicle` expands to the name of the vehicle being used.
+2. The configuration name "`vehicle`" expands to the name of the vehicle being used.

 TODO: the `vehicle` part is not implemented yet.

-### Date-based configuration
+### Time-variant configuration

 EasyNode allows to describe configuration that can change in time.